edahlgren/demo-guide-test/input/share-sync.md

 $ demo sync /root/src/repo
 ```

-Rebuild and run the demo with the changes
+Rebuild and run the default configuration with your changes

 ```
-$ demo build
-$ demo run
+$ demo build && demo run
 ```

-## About this workflow
+## Why this workflow

 The files inside the demo are likely owned by a different user (e.g. root) than the files outside the demo (e.g. your user ID).
 When you run 'demo share', files are not only efficiently copied, they are also changed so you own them and therefore can modify them outside of the demo.
 When you run 'demo sync', files are changed back to the user in the demo so you can also easily access them there.